dotmaster/NodeBase/README.md

 ## Reserved words

 There are some variable and function names, that you can't use in your derived class, cause the base class is using it.
-Those are: this.defaults, this.options, this.emit, this.on, this.log, this.warn, this.info, this.error, this.LOG_LEVELS
+Those are: this.defaults, this.options, this.emit, this.on, this.log, this.warn, this.info, this.error, this.LOG_LEVELS, this._uuid, this._cid_, this._getTotalCids, this._addContext (despite this.constructor)

 ## Features

-#Logging
+### Logging
 - fancy (highly experimental) stack trace extraction
 - log levels
 - colored output